 Below you’ll find a more detailed rundown of the best places in London to stay, split by both areas of the city and by individual neighbourhood.
 I’ve also included some hotel recommendations in each area dependent on budget.
-And then, to be ultra helpful, I’ve plotted all these places on a map so you can really pick the best location for where to stay in London.
+And then, to be ultra helpful, I’ve plotted all these places on a map so you can really pick the best location.

 A word on pricing: I decided against adding pricing.
 Not just because prices can get out of date pretty quickly but because you can usually score a deal on websites like Hotels.com.
 I’ve linked to that website for all of the hotels because its one of my favourite hotel booking websites.

 London’s Regent Street – historic buildings housing great shopping